avocado-framework/avocado/docs/source/guides/contributor/chapters/plugins.rst

 based on command-line options and/or configuration options.
 A plugin might change its behavior depending on a specific configuration option.

-Frequently, those configurations come from configuration files and, sometimes, from the command-line argument.
+Frequently, those settings come from configuration files and, sometimes, from the command-line arguments.
 Like in most UNIX-like tools, command-line options will override values defined inside the configuration files.

 You, as a plugin writer, don’t need to handle this configuration by yourself.
 Avocado provides a common API that can be used by plugins in order to register